How to teach your children about electrical safety at home

 - Watch for overloads!
 If children play and plug in too many electrical devices into one outlet, an overload may occur.

-- Remember extension cords are a serious tripping hazard, especially for little ones, when not set up properly!
+- Remember extension cords are a serious tripping hazard, especially for little ones, when they’re not set up properly.

 - Teach your children to hold the plug and not the cord when unplugging something, in order to avoid potential damages.